I General Purpose

 - The Chief Executive shall act as the Society Registrar.

 - The Chief Executive shall appoint and oversee the administration of the Society register(s) and any other professional registers which the Society has agreed to oversee.
-The Chief Executive shall appoint a Professional Standards Officer..
+The Chief Executive shall appoint a Public Protection Officer and Professional Standards Officer.

-- The Chief Executive shall be responsible for the execution of the Society client concern procedure at the time being in force.
+- The Public Protection Officer shall be responsible for the execution of the Society client concern procedure at the time being in force.

-- It is the responsibility of the Chief Executive, reporting to the Chair, to ensure that all Society monies not spent on the running of the Society be disbursed for the furtherance of the Society in particular and the profession in general.
+- It is the responsibility of the Chief Executive, reporting to the Chair, to ensure that all Society monies not spent on the running of the Society be disbursed for the furtherance of the Society's aims in accordance with the Memorandum and Articles of Association, and that no distribution of profits can be made.

 - The Chair may appoint such employees or officers of the Society deemed necessary to further the Society's goals in relation to professional membership benefits of the Society.
 A Membership Services Officer shall be appointed.

-- The decisions of the Society Chair and Chief Executive shall be scrutinised in a manner determined by the Society Governance & Audit Committee.
+- The decisions of the Society Chair and Chief Executive shall be scrutinised in a manner determined by the Society's Independent Assessor who will make their reports available to Society Council.

-- Other Society officers may be created by the Chair at their discretion in order to further the aims of the Society.
+- Other Society officers may be created by the Chair and/or Chief Executive at their discretion in order to further the aims of the Society.

 IV Society Council

-- 2. The Society Council shall appoint the Society Chair in a manner determined by itself.
+- The Society Council may, subject to the approval of the Directors, appoint the Society Chair in a manner determined by itself.
 The Chair will chair meetings of the Council and have the casting vote.

 - (i) A Professional Conduct Committee with three officers: A Lay Chair, a Lay Member and the Society Public Protection Officer (ex officio).